 - Having examined document ITH/17/12.COM/8.c,

-- Recalling Chapter V of the Operational Directives and its Decision 5.COM 5.1,
+- Recalling Chapter V of the Operational Directives and its Decision 4.COM 14.03,

-- Expresses its thanks to China for submitting its report on the status of the element ‘Meshrep’, inscribed in 2010 on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding;
+- Expresses its thanks to China for submitting its report on the status of the element ‘Traditional design and practices for building Chinese wooden arch bridges’, inscribed in 2009 on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding;

-- Requests that the Secretariat inform the State Party at least nine months prior to the deadline of 15 December 2018 about the required submission of its next report on the status of this element.
+- Further encourages the State Party to meet the deadline of 15 December 2017 for the required submission of its next report on the status of this element.